-1. The Basic Curriculum must include provision for RE for all pupils registered on the school roll, including those in Reception class who are less than five years old.

-2. The content of RE must reflect the fact that the religious traditions of Great Britain are, in the main, Christian; it must also reflect the teaching and practices of the other principal religious traditions represented in Great Britain

-3. The RE curriculum provided will be in accordance with the locally agreed syllabus for Lincolnshire.
+- 1. The Basic Curriculum must include provision for RE for all pupils registered on the school roll, including those in Reception class who are less than five years old. - 2.
+The content of RE must reflect the fact that the religious traditions of Great Britain are, in the main, Christian; it must also reflect the teaching and practices of the other principal religious traditions represented in Great Britain - 3.
+The RE curriculum provided will be in accordance with the locally agreed syllabus for Lincolnshire.

-Teachers have the freedom to choose when their RE lessons are across the term, as long as RE coverage is completed by the end of the term.
-RE forms part of the planning at EYFS; although there is no expected time allocation at this level, we expect that there will be connections made between RE and the Early Learning Goals.
+In line with the recommendations made by the Dearing Report (1994), we provide the minimum time of 36 hours per year for KS1 (Key Stage 1) and 45 hours per year for KS2 (Key Stage 2).
+This time is arranged as discrete hour-long lessons per week/in a range of ways, including discrete weekly/fortnightly lessons and RE days.
+RE forms part of the planning at EYFS (Early Years Foundation Stage); although there is no expected time allocation at this level, we expect that there will be connections made between RE and the Early Learning Goals.
 RE curriculum time does not include values lessons, collective worship or assembly.